Rajasekaran85/Rajasekaran85/README.md

 - 💡 I like to explore **new technologies and develop software solutions and quick hacks**

-- 👨‍💻 All of my projects are available at [https://github.com/rajasekaran85](https://github.com/rajasekaran85)

 - 💬 Ask me about **Digitization related projects (Imaging, PDF Automations, OCR, XML Creation, Validations, etc.)**

 - 📫 How to reach me **rajasekaran.al@gmail.com**